Skip to main content

 Best compact / racing

-The smallest fully-submersible handheld in this list.
-No DSC, no GPS, just a properly waterproof radio that fits in a pocket.
+The smallest fully-submersible handheld here.
+No DSC, no GPS — just a properly waterproof radio that fits in a pocket.
 Popular on racing dinghies and tenders.

-Racing, dinghy use, tender comms, or anywhere weight and pocketability matter more than feature count.
-Submersible at this size is genuinely impressive.
+Racing, dinghy use, tender comms — anywhere weight and pocketability matter more than feature count.
+Submersible at this size is impressive.

-Small radio = small battery = shorter usable life on long passages.
+Small radio = small battery = shorter life on long passages.
 Not a primary radio.

 Check price on Amazon →